stephen-puiszis/idea-research-toolkit/README.md

 ## Market Research
 **A few questions to start with:**

-- Is this a problem people talk about or complain about?
+1. Is this a problem people talk about or complain about?
-- Are people seeking assistance or are actively purchasing related products/services or substitutes?
+2. Are people seeking assistance or are actively purchasing related products/services or substitutes?
-- How often are people searching for this or related topics?
+3. How often are people searching for this or related topics?
-- How many people have this problem?
+4. How many people have this problem?
 Is this number growing over time?

+**Places to answer questions:**
 - [Google Trends](http://www.google.com/trends)
 - [Google Adwords](http://www.google.com/adwords/)
 - [Facebook](http://facebook.com)